United South and Eastern Tribes Hosts 3rd Tribal Climate Resilience Camp

 Photo courtesy of the Southeast Climate Adaptation Science Center.

-The core of each climate camp is the breakout sessions in which each Tribal Nation team works on a project or priority that they bring to the camp.
-This year, Tribal Nation teams worked on climate funding strategies, outlining a vulnerability assessment, advancing an adaptation plan, and exploring the foundations and next steps for climate resilience programs within the Nations.
+At the heart of the climate camp were the breakout sessions in which each Tribal Nation team worked on a project or priority that they bring to the camp.
+This year's teams worked on defining climate funding strategies, outlining a vulnerability assessment, advancing an adaptation plan, and exploring the foundations and next steps for climate resilience programs within the Nations.
 Work sessions each day included support from USET and Northeast and Southeast CASC staff, who were matched with teams based on interests and expertise.

-The week culminated with presentations by each team on their efforts and plans to continue their amazing work after the Tribal Climate Resilience Camp.
-Camp attendees shared that they most enjoyed breakout time with support staff and learning from other Tribal Nation teams.
+The week culminated with presentations by each team on their efforts and their plans to continue their crucial work after the Tribal Climate Resilience Camp.
+Camp attendees shared that they most enjoyed breakout time with support staff and their experiences learning from other Tribal Nation teams.

 More about USET

-United South and Eastern Tribes (USET) is an inter-Tribal non-profit organization led by its 33 member Tribal Nations located from the Northern Woodlands down to the Everglades and across the Gulf of Mexico and hosts the liaisons to the Northeast and Southeast Climate Adaptation Science Centers (CASCs).
+The United South and Eastern Tribes (USET) is an inter-Tribal non-profit organization serving 33 member Tribal Nations located from the Northern Woodlands down to the Everglades and across the Gulf of Mexico and hosts the liaisons to the Northeast and Southeast CASCs.

 Learn more about USET.